 + Visually check to see if the obstruction has cleared after each thrust.

-If the obstruction does not clear, continue alternating with five (5) back blows and five (5) chest thrusts until medical aid arrives.
+- If the obstruction does not clear, continue alternating with five (5) back blows and five (5) chest thrusts until medical aid arrives.

 If the casualty becomes unconscious and is not breathing normally -

-Commence CPR and defibrillation
+- Commence CPR and defibrillation

-Call Triple Zero (000) for an ambulance
+- Call Triple Zero (000) for an ambulance

-Cold Induced Condition -
+Cold Induced Condition (Hypothermia) -

 Cold-induced conditions occur when the body’s core temperature drops below 35ºC.
 The body’s natural reaction is to prevent body heat escaping and does this by shutting down blood vessels in the skin.